-AEP has made, and continues to make, significant long-term investments in environmental controls to reduce the impact of how we generate electricity.
-Between 2000 and 2018, AEP invested approximately $9 billion in environmental controls that are primarily related to the Clean Air Act and have significantly reduced emissions.
-Since 1990, AEP reduced its annual emissions of sulfur dioxide (SO2) and nitrogen oxide (NOx) by approximately 96 percent and 92 percent, respectively.
-Since 2001, AEP reduced its annual mercury emissions by approximately 95 percent.
+We have made significant long-term investments in environmental controls to reduce the environmental impact of how we generate electricity.
+From 2000 through 2021, we invested approximately $9.1 billion in environmental controls, primarily related to the Clean Air Act.
+These investments subsequently resulted in significant emissions reductions.
+Since 1990, we have reduced our annual emissions of sulfur dioxide (SO2) and nitrogen oxide (NOx) by approximately 98% and 95%, respectively.
+Since 2001, we have reduced our annual mercury emissions by approximately 97%.

 Additional information about mercury is located within the Toxics Release Inventory program.

 Through 2021, we reduced our carbon emissions by 70% from a 2000 baseline.
 In 2021, emissions increased relative to 2020 due to the post-pandemic economic recovery and surge in natural gas prices.
 Despite the 2021 increase in CO2 emissions, AEP is still on track to meet our goals of 80% reduction by 2030 and net-zero by 2050.
 We are committed to periodically reviewing these goals as we work toward a clean energy future.

 We are often asked if our emissions data is third-party verified.
 At present, AEP’s emissions data is not third-party verified as the majority of data is derived from calibrated and certified systems that are deemed acceptable by federal regulators for compliance requirements.
 This will potentially change in the future as the U.S. Securities and Exchange Commission seeks to have third-party verified emissions data included in financial statements.

 Learn more about AEP’s emissions reduction accomplishments and targets in our Climate Impact Analysis.